FelixMatrixar/MindfulFocus/README.md

 ## 🔄 6.
 Change

-Change will be handled via a lightweight control process: any proposed change must be presented to the **Project Manager**, who will make a rapid go/no-go decision after assessing its impact on the deadline.
+Our workflow is designed to embrace change.
+New ideas or requirement adjustments are added to the backlog, prioritized against existing tasks by the Product & Tech Lead, and pulled into the workflow as capacity allows.

 ---

 ## 📊 7.
 Progress

-Progress will be tracked visually using open-source tools to maintain momentum.
+Progress is tracked visually to ensure transparency and maintain momentum.

-* **Task Management:** A Kanban board in **Focalboard** will be our single source of truth for task status (`To Do`, `In Progress`, `Done`).
+* **Kanban Board:** A board in **Focalboard** is our single source of truth, with columns like `Backlog`, `To Do`, `In Progress`, and `Done`.
+* **Focus on Finishing:** To ensure speed and prevent bottlenecks, we will **limit our 'In Progress' tasks to one per person**.
+A new task is only started once the current one is finished.
-* **Process Visualization:** Key workflows will be mapped in **Draw.io (diagrams.net)** to ensure clarity for all team members.
+* **Process Visualization:** Key workflows are mapped in **Draw.io (diagrams.net)** to ensure clarity.
-* **Check-ins:** The team will hold 15-minute stand-ups every 6 hours to sync up, report progress, and identify blockers.
+* **Daily Check-ins:** We will hold quick 15-minute syncs twice a day to discuss progress and clear any blockers.

 ---

-## 💡 PRINCE2 & Iterative Development
+## 🌊 Our Development Approach

-**Traditionally, PRINCE2 itself is not iterative.** It focuses on high-level direction and control.
-However, it is designed to be flexible and is commonly integrated with agile methods in an approach known as **PRINCE2 Agile®**.

-Think of it this way:
-* **PRINCE2** is the strategic **mission command**, answering "What should we do?" and "Why?"
-* **Agile** methods are the tactical **squad on the ground**, answering "How will we build it in short, flexible cycles?"

-### How It Applies to This Hackathon
-Our project plan uses this hybrid model:

-1.  **PRINCE2 Management Stages:** We've broken the 48-hour hackathon into two high-level stages (`Stage 1: Proof of Concept` and `Stage 2: Productization`).
-The decision to move between stages is a formal control point.

-2.  **Iterative Work Within Stages:** Inside each stage, your team will work in short **iterations** (or "sprints").
-For example, within Stage 2, you could have:
-    * **Iteration 1 (4 hours):** Build the basic dashboard UI.
-    * **Iteration 2 (6 hours):** Integrate the AI data stream.
-    * **Iteration 3 (4 hours):** Implement the gamification logic.

-This approach provides both the high-level control of PRINCE2 and the on-the-ground flexibility of iterative development, which is perfect for a hackathon.
+Our workflow is built on three core principles inspired by the Kanban method, emphasizing flexibility, focus, and a continuous flow of value.

+1.  **Visualize Everything**
+    Our board in Focalboard makes our entire workflow visible.
+This transparency allows us to see progress in real-time, instantly spot bottlenecks, and make informed decisions about what to work on next.

+2.  **Limit Work in Progress (WIP)**
+    By strictly limiting the number of tasks we have "In Progress" at any one time, we improve our focus, increase the quality of our work, and dramatically speed up our delivery time.
+Our rule is simple: **Finish what you started before starting something new.**

+3.  **Focus on Continuous Delivery**
+    We don't work in rigid, time-boxed sprints.
+Our goal is a constant, smooth flow of completed tasks.
+We pull the highest-priority item from the backlog, finish it, and deliver it.
+This makes us highly adaptive and ensures we are always working on the most valuable feature at any given moment.